 Conclusion: Everything looks great here.
 Nice job!

 We’re going to pick a few random servers and run our speed test against them.
 The reason why we don’t just test one server (preferably the one that’s closest to us) is that we’re trying to see its behavior in various scenarios and use a reasonably wide spread while doing so.

-The speed values for these servers is quite good; we couldn’t help but notice the difference of speed between servers in Europe , for instance, and the ones in Canada.
+The speed values for these servers is quite good; we couldn’t help but notice the difference in speed between servers in Europe, for instance, and the ones in Australia.
 It’s rather obvious that the server cluster on that side received a greater deal of attention.
 Not saying that the others were neglected, but a bit more balance would’ve been nice, too.

 Unlocking popular services with TunnelBear

 Usually, when a VPN service is capable of unlocking certain services that are geographically restricted for one reason or another, they proudly display it on their website.
 Although we weren’t able to find any specific claims on TunnelBear’s website (other than a generic “Bypass local censorship”), we decided to give it a go.

 We’ve attempted to access a bunch of popular services, such as Hulu, Netflix, BBC iPlayer and Amazon Prime Video, but, unfortunately, none of these worked for us.
 Given that the network of servers that TunnelBear provides to its customers is quite narrow and that the providers for the said services are getting better by the day at banning VPN users, this situation is understandable.

 Torrenting is a viable option when using TunnelBear and, if you’re interested, you can also use TOR (The Onion Router) in combination with this VPN.
 However, you should understand that using TOR in conjunction with TunnelBear can and will lead to a severe drop in your connection speed.